 Ireland has a robust and bustling country music scene, partly influenced by traditional Irish folk.

-Below you will find our list of the ten greatest and most famous Irish country singers.
+Below you will find our list of 10 of the most famous Irish country singers.
 Some of them have even recorded and collaborated with American country music stars!
+Read on to learn about them.

 Related: Check out our list of the best country artists of all time here.